 If you want to create a new trip, click the Create Trip button toward the top of the Trip Manager.
 If you want to share all your public trips with family and friends, click the My Public Trips button.
 A window will appear with your public trips link.
 Share with others however you see fit.

 To update a trip, click its name and select Update from the menu.

 Trips have a lot of settings.
 There are four groups of settings:

 Each group of settings can be viewed by click the group tab at the top of Create Trip screen as shown below.

 The Basics tab options shown above include the trip name, description and start/end dates.
-You will also choose one or more devices to display on the map as well as how to display each device on the map.
+You will also choose one or more devices to display on the map, the color of the default track for the device and how to display each device on the map.

 On the Security tab you can choose to apply active secure zones or not.
 If you're creating a private trip that will only be shared with family and close friends, you may not want to honor secure zones so everything is displayed.
 On the hand, if you're creating a public trip, applying active secure zones is a good way to protect sensitive locations like your home or place of work.

 Some other security options determine if the time component and speed data will be displayed in the message detail popup.

 The difference between a public and private trip is that public trips can be searched for and viewed by anyone.
 A private trip will never show up in search results in SpotWalla.